zhadley/zhadley.github.io/_projects/gec_model.md

 within peacekeeping literature.
 In order to assess the marginal effect of regional integration on TCC/PCC contribution, I control for explanatory variables frequently encountered in the literature.
 Although parsimony is a desirable property for any model, the selection of covariates is theory-driven to control for potential confounders.

-5Experts-on-Mission and UN Military Observers (UNMOG) traditionally serve as observers for the UN and serve as the "eyes and ears” of the Security Council.
+Experts-on-Mission and UN Military Observers (UNMOG) traditionally serve as observers for the UN and serve as the "eyes and ears” of the Security Council.
 They do not fill roles and responsibilities in direct support of their respective host nations.
 6See Appendix B for summary statistics and methodologies.